Urbano music: 2010s

-Dominican Urban Movement
+Dominican urban movement

-Around the early and mid 2000s, a variety of urban rhythms such as merengue urbano, Dominican Hip Hop and mainly Dominican Dembow born as an artistic expression from underground and low social classes.
-Since 2005, a considerate amount of artists are hitting it the airways and receiving mainstream exposure Dominican Republic.
-In 2006, Don Miguelo become the first urban act to receive national airplay and mainstream exposure, winning best new artist at 2006 Casandra Awards while the track "Ma` Taide" hit 15 at US Tropical Airplay.
-In 2007 and 2008, Lapiz Conciente become the first hip hop act to receive attention by local media while Vakero introduced elements of reggae and afropop on his songs and was named Top 5 Hot Rising Latin Urban Act by Billboard.
+Around the early and mid-2000s, a variety of urban rhythms such as merengue urbano, Dominican hip hop, and mainly Dominican Dembow were born as an artistic expression from underground and low social classes.
+Since 2005, a considerable amount of artists began hitting the airways and receiving mainstream exposure in the Dominican Republic.
+In 2006, Don Miguelo became the first urbano act to receive national airplay and widespread attention, winning best new artist at 2006 Soberano Awards while the track "Ma` Taide" hit 15 at US Tropical Airplay.
+In 2007 and 2008, Lapiz Conciente became the first hip hop act to receive attention by local media while Vakero introduced elements of reggae and afropop on his songs and was named a Top 5 Hot Rising Latin Urban Act by Billboard.

-On late 2000s and 2010s, a new format of merengue become very popular—Merengue de Calle or Urban Merengue.
-Omega is referenced as one of the most popular act and was the recipient of Best Merengue Urban act in 2009 and 2010 Casandra Awards, Dominican Republic most prestigious award.
-Eventually, his studio albums El Dueño del Flow (2009) and El Dueño del Flow (2011) charted inside US Top Latin Albums and Tropical Albums and had collaborated with other such as Daddy Yankee, Ozuna, Shakira, Akon, Pitbull among others.
+During the late 2000s and 2010s, a new format of merengue become very popular—Merengue de Calle, or Urban Merengue.
+Omega is regarded as one of the most popular acts and was the recipient of Best Merengue Urban act in the 2009 and 2010 Soberano Awards.
+His studio albums El Dueño del Flow (2009) and El Dueño del Flow (2011) charted on the US Top Latin Albums and Tropical Albums.
+He collaborated with other Latin American artists, including Daddy Yankee, Ozuna, Shakira, Akon, and Pitbull.

-In 2011, Vakero become the first recipient of Best Urban Act of the Soberano Awards.
-In 2014, Don Miguelo released the track "Como Yo Le Doy" with Pitbull which at number one on US Tropical Songs and 16 on Hot Latin Songs.
-It was nominated at Premios Juventud 2015 and was certified platinum by the RIAA for selling over 60,000 units in the United States becoming the first urban act to do so.
-In 2015, Mozart La Para hit the top 20 at US Tropical Airplay and Latin Rhythm charts with the track "Llegan ls Montro Men" and later signed a recording contract worth $2 million to Roc Nation.
-In 2016, Lapiz Conciente studio album Latidos debut at number 7 of US Billboard Latin Albums and the next year was nominated for Best Urban Song at 18th Annual Latin Grammy Awards for his track "Papa" with veteran rapper Vico C.
+In 2011, Vakero became the first recipient of Best Urbano Artist at the Soberano Awards.
+In 2014, Don Miguelo released "Como Yo Le Doy" with Pitbull, which peaked at number one on US Tropical Songs and 16 on Hot Latin Songs.
+It was nominated at Premios Juventud 2015 and was certified platinum by the RIAA for selling over 60,000 units in the United States, becoming the first urban act to do so.
+In 2015, Mozart La Para hit the top 20 at US Tropical Airplay and Latin Rhythm charts with the track "Llegan los Montro Men" and later signed a recording contract worth $2 million to Roc Nation.
+In 2016, Lapiz Conciente's studio album Latidos debuted at number 7 on the US Billboard Latin Albums; the following year, his song "Papa" with veteran rapper Vico C was nominated for Best Urbano Song at the 18th Annual Latin Grammy Awards.